 FAQs

-An R-CSTRA (Research Cyber Security, Threat and Risk Assessment) evaluates the security threats and risks associated with research projects and the information systems they use.
+A research cyber risk assessment evaluates the security threats and risks associated with research projects and the information systems they use.
 The assessment aims to:

 - Identify and report potential security threats and risks.